Raymondddd/PCA_demo/README.md

 # PCA_demo
-A simple PCA demo\n
+A simple PCA demo
-PCA for data dimensional reduction(eigen or SVD)\n
+1. PCA for data dimensional reduction(eigen or SVD)
-PCA for image clustering
+2. PCA for image clustering